 We use fresh water mainly for our employees' daily drinking, general cleaning and hygiene needs.
-All our offices use fresh water supplied from the cities' central water supply network.
+All our offices use fresh water supplied from the cities' central water supply network and we do not have any problem on sourcing of our water needs.